-Points-based rewards allow you to accumulate “points” when you use your debit card.
-You might earn one point for every dollar you spend, or the formula might be less generous (such as one point for every five dollars, for example).
+Accumulate “points” when you use your debit card.
+You might earn one point for every dollar you spend, or the formula might be less generous (such as one point for every $5, for example).
 Points are not the same as cash—so you can’t expect to spend one point for one dollar’s worth of value.
 However, you can redeem points for things you’d otherwise spend money on, so you have the opportunity to save cash.

-Relationship rewards give you certain perks with specific companies.
+Get perks with specific companies.
 For example, your debit card’s rewards program might consist of discounts when you shop at selected stores and websites.
 Again, you save money, but you don’t have as much choice about where you spend your money if you want to earn rewards.
 That said, if you know where you spend significant amounts (and therefore where you’ll get the most mileage from discounts), these reward programs can save you a lot of money.

 Points-Based Debit Card Reward Programs

-Numerous banks offer points-based rewards, but here are a few to get you started:
+Numerous banks offer points-based rewards, including:

 KeyBank allows you to earn points whether you sign for debit card purchases or use your PIN.
 You can also earn points when you pay bills online and complete other transactions with the bank.
-Rewards include gift cards, “cash back,” travel, merchandise, and charitable giving.
+Rewards include gift cards, cash back, travel, merchandise, and charitable giving.

-SunTrust Bank has a Delta SkyMiles World Debit Card that gives you one “mile” for every dollar you spend (or two miles per dollar if you’re buying flights directly from Delta).
+This bank has a Delta SkyMiles World Debit Card that gives you one “mile” for every dollar you spend (or two miles per dollar if you’re buying flights directly from Delta).
 Unlike some cards, SunTrust lets you earn miles whether you sign for transactions, shop online, or use your PIN.
 You also earn miles for paying bills online.
 You can, of course, redeem miles for travel on Delta Airlines.

 Instead of earning points that you’ll use in the future, you can also use your debit card rewards program to get discounts and perks right away.

 Relationship rewards require a bit more legwork than points-based rewards.
-They're only useful if you find a rewards program that really fits your spending pattern and your life.
+They're only useful if you find a rewards program that fits your spending pattern and your life.
 Don't just pick a bank based on a vague mention of "rewards"—verify that those rewards actually help you.
 For example, if you spend a lot on gas, find a debit card with gas-related rewards.

-Here are some common features to look for:
+Features to look for:

-Expiration: Find out when your rewards expire.
-Use that information, along with your understanding of how you accumulate points, to estimate whether or not you’ll really be able to get rewarded.
+Find out when your rewards expire.
+Use that information, along with your understanding of how you accumulate points, to estimate whether or not you’ll be able to get rewarded.
 Points might expire in just a few years—just when you’re almost able to get something of value.

-Caps on points: Is there a limit to the number of points you can earn in a certain period (per month or year, for example).
+Is there a limit to the number of points you can earn in a certain period (per month or year, for example).
 You might spend a lot each month or have a significant expense coming up, but you might not be able to take full advantage of that spending.

-Fees: Rewards cards are more likely to come with fees (annual fees, fees to use your rewards, fees to make purchases, and more).
+Rewards cards are more likely to come with fees (annual fees, fees to use your rewards, fees to make purchases, and more).
 The rewards you get obviously have to outweigh the fees.